Jimeno0/commit-hooks/README.md

 ### branches

 * `master` with the initial demo code
-* `refactored-to-hooks` with the demo code completed
+* `feature/classComponents` with the demo code completed